phartenfeller/hartenfeller.dev/content/blogposts/apex-dropzone-ux/index.md

 {"filename": "dropzone-improved-ux-css.gif", "alt": "Dropzone with CSS and improved UX"}
 ```

-I think this improves the UX of the Dropzone the way the Plug-In used to do.
+I think this improves the UX of the Dropzone and looks as great as the Plug-In does.
 Below are the few lines of CSS that you can use and of course tweak the way you like.

 ```gist
 9607bfa8d62ce16bafd8ccf9e4abdcc1